-A solidly satisfying Southern Rhone bargain from Costco, the Kirkland Signature Gigondas.
+A solidly satisfying Southern Rhone bargain from Costco, we check out the latest vintage of the Kirkland Signature Gigondas.

 The Kirkland Signature Gigondas is available exclusively at Costco for $14.99.
 The wine is made by Guillaume Gonnet, whose family winery is Domaine Font de Michelle.
 It is imported by Misa Imports.

 This blend of Grenache and Syrah grapes are grown in the Grand Cru appellation, Gigondas, on some of the highest limestone vineyards.
 The 2019 vintage is one of the most exciting vintages in the Southern Rhone for the last decade.
 The elements aligned perfectly to produce a wine that is fruit forward, spicy, well balanced, with a long finish on the palate.
 This wine is pure pleasure in its youth, with notes of dark berries, plum, liquorice and pepper, developing complex aromas for years to come.